 Let’s go over each pro and con in a bit more detail:

 Pros Of Planar Magnetic Headphones

-The conductor in a planar magnetic driver is designed, practically speaking, over the enttire area of the diaphragm.
-This causes the entire diaphragm to move uniformally which yields excellent audio reproduction even at high levels.
+The conductor in a planar magnetic driver is designed, practically speaking, over the entire area of the diaphragm.
+This causes the entire diaphragm to move uniformly, which yields excellent audio reproduction even at high levels.

-Moving-coil dynamic diaphragms, conversely, are moved by a coil in their centre that does not extend over the entire area.
+Conversely, moving-coil dynamic diaphragms are moved by a coil in their centre that does not extend over the entire area.
 This causes non-linearities when the coil is set to move at greater amplitudes.

 Easily Driven By Amplifiers

 The flat serpentine nature of the planar magnetic conductor yields an impedance that is nearly purely resistive.
 The flatness of the impedance graph means that amplifiers (if they have a low output impedance) can easily drive the planar magnetic headphones.